The Equal Employment Act for Military and Veterans

 Introduction

-The equal employment act for Military and Veterans is a topic widely discussed since it addresses the importance of the men and women who have presented their services in a diligent way to defend their country while putting their life at risk for the safety of their homeland.
-These people that have sacrificed a lot for their nation need not be present in the queue of unemployment after returning back home.
-However, it seems evident that these men and women have to go through the hardship of finding employment after being discharged from the military.
-There have been many programs that the government has initiated that bring forth importance for the employment of military personnel and veteran who are seeking employment in the civil market.
-Most of the military people are found to be having issues with transforming their military experience into civilian experience to match the work requirements.
+However, it seems evident that these men and women must go through the hardship of finding employment after being discharged from the military.
+The government has initiated many programs that are important for the employment of military personnel and veterans who are seeking employment in the civil market.
+Most military people are having issues with transforming their military experience into civilian experience to match the work requirements.

 Discussion

-The issue of unemployment among the military people has been on the rise for the last few years and has gained the attention of concerning government bodies to take a proper remedial action towards it.
-To safeguard employment options for military personal, certain federal and state laws have been put in place to secure the rights to employment for the retired military individuals that are currently seeking employment in the civilian sector.
-Among the Acts introduced by the government include USERRA and VOW that have been accommodating the needs of military personal.
+The issue of unemployment among military personnel has been on the rise for the last few years and has gained the attention of government bodies to take proper remedial action.
+To safeguard employment options for military personnel, certain federal and state laws have been implemented to secure the rights to employment for retired military individuals currently seeking employment in the civilian sector.
+Among the acts introduced by the government are the USERRA and VOW, which have accommodated the needs of military personnel.

 Uniformed Services Employment and Reemployment Rights Act

-Uniformed Services Employment and Reemployment Rights Act presents the conceptual idea of particular responsibilities and selected rights that apply to uniformed service members and the employers in the civilian sector.
-Under the stated rules of USERRA Act, it provides a descriptive explanation to safeguard the civilian employment rights and the benefits of it for veterans and applicable for other Armed forces members a well.
-The Act ensures that the military personnel that are returning from active duty to be reemployed in the civilian department should be given an equal or comparatively equal position in the civilian sector, along with the same applicable benefits.
-To be able to apply for the USERRA protection an individual is needed to have the following,
+Uniformed Services Employment and Reemployment Rights Act presents the conceptual idea of particular responsibilities and selected rights that apply to uniformed service members and employers in the civilian sector.
+Under the stated rules of the USERRA Act, it provides a descriptive explanation to safeguard the civilian employment rights and the benefits of it for veterans and is applicable for other Armed Forces members a well.
+The Act ensures that the military personnel who are returning from active duty to be reemployed in the civilian department should be given an equal or comparatively equal position in the civilian sector, along with the same applicable benefits.
+To be able to apply for USERRA protection an individual needs to have the following,

-- Provide their employer with an advance notice of their military service
+• Provide their employer with advance notice of their military service

-- Must not have an dishonorable discharge or any other criteria that is contrary of a honorable discharge
+• Must not have a dishonorable discharge or any other criteria that is contrary to an honorable discharge

-The United States Department of Labor’s Veterans’ Employment and Training Services (VETS) is assigned to provide their services incorporating the laws of USERRA.
+The United States Department of Labor’s Veterans’ Employment and Training Services (VETS) is assigned to provide its services, incorporating the laws of the USERRA.
 VETS has the authority to look into issues that arise from USERRA violations and to resolve them accordingly.
 Employer Support of the Guard and Reserve (ESGR) is another resource that provides information and assistance in implementing USERRA.
-ESGRA comes under the Department of Defense and is tasked with performing the operations of notifying and spread awareness of the rights to the service members and their civilian employers (Christian 2012).
+ESGRA comes under the Department of Defense and is tasked with notifying and spreading awareness of the rights of service members and their civilian employers (Christian 2012).
 The awareness program aims at educating them about the rights and responsibilities that come directly under the USERRA Act.
-However ESGR is not responsible for imposing USERRA but can procure Ombudsman Service Program which can be employed to resolve issues or disputes that might occur among the service members and their immediate civilian employers.
+However, ESGR is not responsible for imposing USERRA but can procure an Ombudsman Service Program which can be employed to resolve issues or disputes that might occur among the service members and their immediate civilian employers.

-There are several state laws that work along with federal laws and are present to protect the employment rights of service members and veterans.
-These state laws are aimed at providing a proper way to resolve issues and to minimize the disruptions caused to the lives of the military service members or their careers.
-The state law serves as a safeguard rights to employment for the service members and these are applicable on those that come under the direct obligation of the state authority, such as the National Guard that are assigned to the duty of an active State duty.
-A descriptive version of these rights are written and published by the Attorney General Office, aimed at clarifying the laws associated with employment and reemployment notion.
+Several state laws work along with federal laws and are present to protect the employment rights of service members and veterans.
+These state laws are aimed at providing a proper way to resolve issues and to minimize the disruptions caused to the lives of military service members or their careers.
+State law serves as a safeguard for service members’ right to employment.
+These are applicable to those that come under the direct obligation of the state authority, such as the National Guard, which is assigned to the duty of an active state.
+A descriptive version of these rights is written and published by the Attorney General’s Office to clarify the laws associated with employment and reemployment.

-A proper analysis of the information sheet provided by the Attorney General Office, states that it is highly illegal to deny employment, reemployment or the acquisition of the employment benefits to those that are affiliated with military and service the obligations of military service.
-Another condition that follows is that people that leave their career to adhere the call to serve their nation, will be allowed to be reemployed at their previous position upon return.
-Although certain conditions must be met before reassigning the individual their previous position,
+A proper analysis of the information sheet provided by the Attorney General’s Office, states that it is highly illegal to deny employment, reemployment, or the acquisition of employment benefits to those who are affiliated with the military and service the obligations of military service.
+Another condition that follows is that people that leave their careers to adhere to the call to serve their nation, will be allowed to be reemployed at their previous position upon return.
+Although certain conditions must be met before reassigning the individual to their previous position,

 Certain State Law conditions need to be fulfilled before the individual can claim protection.
 These conditions include,

-- Present a timely or a notice of their military service in advance to the employer
+• Present a timely notice of their military service in advance to the employer.

-- Is able to provide documents that are a proof of satisfactory employment in the uniformed services
+• Is able to provide documents that are proof of satisfactory employment in the uniformed services.

-- Prepare a proper application for the employer, addressing the requirement of reemployment inclusive of service type and duration.
+• Prepare a proper application for the employer, addressing the requirement of reemployment, including service type and duration.

-All things considered in the points presented above, State Law also adds that any individual being reemployed will have their case treated as leave of absence.
-Furthermore they will be able to retain their seniority, vacations, insurance and any other benefits listed in their employment contract.
+All things considered, the points presented above are supported by state Law, Which also states that any individual being reemployed will have their case treated as a leave of absence.
+Furthermore, they will be able to retain their seniority, vacations, insurance, and any other benefits listed in their employment contract.

-The conditions presented by Washington’s proposed Law Act to deal with Discrimination against employees who have been honorably discharged from their uniformed service.
-The law further presents stated laws that restrict any and all forms of discrimination applicable to employment, similarly applying to the housing, all forms of public accommodation, and all forms of lending and credit taking (Parker 2012).
-Under the proposed conditions of the Law it states that all honorably discharged military status people and veterans, any reserve members belonging to any branch in the military department are entitled to enjoy the full extent of this law to resolve the cases of discrimination that may be aimed at them.
-These military service members have the exclusive right to lodge or file a complaint and have the right to approach Human Rights Commission (HRC).
+The conditions presented by Washington’s proposed Law Act deal with discrimination against employees who have been honorably discharged from their uniformed service.
+The law further presents stated laws that restrict any and all forms of discrimination applicable to employment, similarly applying to housing, all forms of public accommodation, and all forms of lending and credit taking (Parker 2012).
+Under the proposed conditions of the Law, all honorably discharged military status people and veterans, and any reserve members belonging to any branch in the military department are entitled to enjoy the full extent of this law to resolve the cases of discrimination that may be aimed at them.
+These military service members have the exclusive right to lodge or file a complaint and have the right to approach the Human Rights Commission (HRC).

-The Washington State’s introduced and implemented the Family Military Leave Act under which any spouse of a military service member is applicable of applying for a fifteen days of unpaid leave at the time of the service member’s deployment.
-To avail this unpaid leave, the spouse of military service member must apply prior to the deployment of the service member or at the time when the service member leaves for the deployment.
-These fifteen days can be divided to accommodate the need of the military service member’s spouse.
+Washington State introduced and implemented the Family Military Leave Act, under which any spouse of a military service member is eligible to apply for fifteen days of unpaid leave at the time of the service member’s deployment.
+To avail of this unpaid leave, the spouse must apply before the deployment or at the time the service member leaves for the deployment.
+These fifteen days can be divided to accommodate the needs of the military service member’s spouse.

-The proper method of applying for this leave includes the service member’s spouse to notify or approach their employer five days prior to the service member receiving any notification of their deployment, being called to active duty or at the time of leave from their designated deployment (Lewison 2004).
-Applicants that fit the previously mentioned criteria need to be have at least 20 hours of per week service.
-All of the disputes associated with Military Family Leave Act come directly under Washington State Law’s and are resolved accordingly.
+The proper method of applying for this leave includes the service member’s spouse to notify or approach their employer five days before the service member receives any notification of their deployment, being called to active duty, or at the time of leave from their designated deployment (Lewison 2004).
+Applicants that fit the previously mentioned criteria must have at least 20 hours of service per week.
+All disputes associated with the Military Family Leave Act come directly under Washington State Law and are resolved accordingly.

 State Law for Veteran Preferences